Article at a Glance

-I believe I did have a mild zinc deficiency as a side effect of transitioning to a more plant based diet over the last 6 months or so.
+I believe I did have a mild zinc deficiency (and later confirmed the deficiency with Spectra Cell labs) as a side effect of transitioning to a more plant based diet over the last 6 months or so.
 In the western world, acute severe zinc deficiency is rare, but as with magnesium, it’s a real issue that goes unnoticed.
 However, in the developing world, where zinc deficiency is far more common, it can cause stunted growth, severe immune system dysfunction and even early death.
 (R) It has been estimated that zinc deficiency impacts as many as 2 billion people in third world countries.
 (R)

 Ok, but I can hear you saying: “John, you live in Austin, Texas, not the developing world.
 Why would you have a zinc deficiency?”

-Good question, and to be fair, I don’t think it was severe, and I did not have labs done as I normally would, however, I did notice such a “pop” from taking zinc that my hunch is my body needed more of this mineral.
-I also had been eating a lot of food, like oatmeal, that was high in phytic acid, which can block mineral absorption.
+I had been eating a lot of food, like oatmeal, that was high in phytic acid, which can block mineral absorption.
 I also regularly supplement with magnesium, and as with many mineral combinations, one can affect the other.
 Magnesium competes with zinc for absorption, although most of the literature I have seen seems to indicate that taking zinc in excess draws down magnesium, not the other way around.
 (R) If you have a good study, please add to the comments.